 Q: Do I need a Mathematics degree or financial experience to apply?

-A: No, our programmes are open to students from all academic disciplines.
+A: The majority of our programmes are open to students from all academic disciplines, with the exception of Software Engineering where we ask you to have a Science, Technology Engineering or Maths degree.
 What’s important is that you’re passionate and genuinely interested in your chosen programme.

 You’ll receive all the training required once you join, so you don’t need to have financial experience before you apply.

 Q: What UCAS points and qualifications do I need?

 A: You don’t need specific UCAS points for any of our programmes.

 With the exception of our RBS International programme, which requires a 2:2 degree or above, all our other graduate and internship programmes require you to have achieved, or be on track to achieve, a 2:1 or above.
 NatWest Markets requires a 2:1 (or equivalent) or 3.4 GPA (US Degree).

 Q: I don’t meet the academic requirements, will my application be considered?

 A: If you have extenuating circumstances explaining why you didn’t meet the academic requirements, you’ll still be considered.
 Our application form includes a text box where you can provide these details, be sure to complete this section if you need to.